-Oh look at that beautiful dragonfly It’s turning somersaults It’s peacock coloured gossamer wings Perfect; without fault!
+Oh look at that beautiful dragonfly It’s turning somersaults Its peacock coloured gossamer wings Perfect, without fault!
 But you didn’t catch the fleeting glimpse It bestowed upon this scene You were on your phone lost in Digital worlds upon your screen

 Did you see that butterfly Just sit upon my arm Brown and orange-yellow wings It was full of golden charm!
 You missed its quickening beauty As it said hello and went You were caught in your own loop Eyes down, heart still, head bent